SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         is should speed up the training process a bit.

-    6. Your code may depend on environment variables like for authenticating with weights and bias during training.
+    6. Your code may depend on environment variables for authenticating, for example with weights and bias during training.
 These can also be specified in the configuration file.
 How would you do this?

         ??? success "Solution"